Brhula/Houdini-Notes/Alembic_and_Exports.md

-### ALEMBIC
+### ALEMBIC exports to Maya

 Alembic "need to know" things:
-- Pack Geometry before exporting to send a Maya Shape node
+- Pack Geometry for every group of primitives before exporting.
+Every paked geo will appear as a Maya "shape" node.
-- Last node in Houdini befor
+- Name of last node in Houdini before "ROP Alembic" node will appear as the root transform in Maya.

 ### MAYA MEL scripts to help

 **Change all objects selected for a new one inside Maya**
-This helps

 ```C++
 // Substitute obects